How Do Pandemics Affect my Portfolio? PDF View

 First, let’s consider some facts.
 China’s population is 1.4 billion people (Note: Canada’s is 37.7 million or 0.0377 billion).
 According to macrotrends.net, the current death rate for China is a little over 7 deaths per 1000 people.
 That works out to 9.8 million people a year

 (approximately one quarter of the population of Canada), or 26,000 people a day.
 Canada’s current death rate is actually a little higher at closer to 8 people per 1000.
 Of course, given our much smaller population this means that about 300,000 people per year or 830 people per day die in Canada.

 The point of this exercise is not to belittle the significance of the virus, but to put it in context.
 Of the 2619 Coronavirus deaths it also would be useful to know what percentage of those were concentrated in the very young and very old, i.e. those who are more susceptible to death arising from influenza-based illnesses.

 From an economic point of view, certainly precautions are being taken which may be affecting markets and harming industries in the short term, particularly those involved with trade in China; however, if those precautions result in better isolation and control of the spread of the virus, then industry should bounce back quicker once the virus runs its course.

 Also, historically it’s not been the best idea to base investment decisions on events such as potential pandemics.

-In conclusion, as concerning as viruses that can turn deadly can be, history tells us, they are not reasons to start adjusting our investment portfolios.
+In conclusion, as concerning as viruses that can turn deadly can be, history tells us, they are not likely reasons to deviate from your long-term investment strategy.
 That doesn’t mean a conversation about your portfolio is a bad idea.
-It just means that we will never look at your portfolio from a position of fear.
-Rather, we approach you and your money the same way as we approach it with all of our clients; by considering your goals and objectives, the length of time that you need your money to last, and your tolerance for risk.
+It just means that we will work together to continue to look at your portfolio from a perspective that is in line with your overall goals rather than just from a position of fear.